Contingencyy/DX12Renderer/README.md

 # DX12Renderer
 ## Description
 A 3D rendering project written in C++17, using DirectX 12 as the graphics API.
+The renderer currently works with bindless textures, while using constant buffers with root constants and root descriptors.
+The bindless descriptor implementation is pre SM 6.6, using descriptor table ranges.

 ## Features
 - GLTF model/scene loading